-We have audited the financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Tioga (the County) for the year ended December 31, 2009.
-The Industrial Development Agency and the Tioga Tobacco Asset Securitization Corporation, component units of the County, was audited by other auditors.
-The financial statements of the Soil and Water Conservation District, also a component unit, have not been audited.
+We have audited the financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Tioga (the County) for the year ended December 31, 2010.
+The Industrial Development Agency, Soil and Water Conservation District and the Tioga Tobacco Asset Securitization Corporation, component units of the County, were audited by other auditors.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, and Government Auditing Standards and OMB Circular A-133, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated October 23, 2007.
+We have communicated such information in our letter to you dated September 15, 2010.
 Professional standards also require that we communicate to you the following information related to our audit.